stdai1016/twimg_downloader/README.md

 For running this userscript, you should have a userscript manager, e.g. [Tampermonkey](https://www.tampermonkey.net/).

+To install the userscript, see the [twimg_downloader.user.js](./twimg_downloader.user.js) and open raw URL by click the *Raw* button at the top of the file.
+The userscript manager will ask if you would like to install it (or add new script in the manager and enter the source).

 ## Usage

 Click 'Share' button of tweet with photos, 'Download Image' button will be shown on menu.